themeum/tutor-lms-migration-tool/readme.txt

 = 2.3.0 - 10 July, 2025 =

 New: Assignment migration from LearnDash to Tutor
-New: Course Review migration from LearnDash to Tutor
-New: Orders migration from LearnDash to Tutor
+New: Student progress (lesson, assignment, quiz attempts) migration from LearnDash to Tutor
+New: Review Migration From LearnDash Courses for LearnDash Course Review addon.
-New: Products migration from LearnDash to Tutor
+New: LearnDash Native Order to Tutor Native Order Migration.
-New: Student progress migration from LearnDash to Tutor
+New: LearnDash Buy Now Course to Tutor Paid Course Migration.
+New: Migration to Tutor Native or Tutor WooCommerce orders will now be reflected in Reports page.
+Update: LearnDash Native Order to Tutor WooCommerce and Easy Digital Downloads Orders Migration.
+Update: LearnDash Buy Now Course to Tutor WooCommerce and Easy Digital Downloads Product Migration.
 Fix: Course builder crush when try open LearnDash to Tutor migrated quiz

 = 2.2.2 - 29 August, 2024 =